External agents

 - In Description, enter a description.

-- For Visibility, select Private or Public.
+- Under Visibility & access, for Visibility, select Private or Public.

-- Select Create flow.
+- Select Create agent.

 The external agent appears in the AI Catalog.